guichana99/Mathematics_for_ML/README.md

 2. Multivariate Calculus
 3. PCA(Principal Component Analysis)

-I am planning to upload quizzes, assignments, and additional information and code while listening to this lecture.
+I am planning to upload quizzes(only answers in .jpg or .png), assignments, and additional information and code while listening to this lecture.